 - Clean out the entire coop.
 This is especially important if you use the deep litter method like I do.
 Scrape the ladders, walls and floor of any caked on poop.
 At this moment, those of you who don't own chickens but decided to read this post anyway are now saying "See?
 This is exactly why I don't want chickens".

 2. Add in an extra-thick layer of bedding.
 I use straw because each individual piece of straw is filled with air which acts as great insulation.
-I start with at least 6″ of bedding in the run and 8″ in the roosting area at the beginning of the winter season.
+I start with at least 6" of bedding in the run and 8" in the roosting area at the beginning of the winter season.

 3. Block out the wind and snow if you have an open run like I do.
-Half of my coop is made of hardware cloth which doesn't provide much a barrier in the middle of a raging winter blizzard.
-For the first few years I tacked up plastic sheeting like this to block the wind and snow, but two years ago I invested in plexiglass.
+Half of my coop is made of hardware cloth which doesn't provide much of a barrier in the middle of a raging winter blizzard.
+For the first few years I tacked up plastic sheeting like this to block the wind and snow, but then invested in plexiglass.
 I had pieces cut to size to fit in each of the coop openings that needed to be filled.